 American Express is the only one of the three major banks that lets you park your fully transferable points with a no-annual fee card.

 If you have Chase Ultimate Rewards and are looking to ditch your Chase Sapphire Reserve and its $550 annual fee, you’ll have some choices to make.

-You can downgrade your personal card to either the Chase Freedom Unlimited or the Chase Freedom.
-Both of these cards are appealing because of their unique earning possibilities but without a premium Chase card, the points earned are only worth cashback or equivalent travel credit.
+You can downgrade your personal card to either Chase Freedom Unlimited or Chase Freedom Flex.
+These cards are appealing because of their unique earning possibilities but without a premium Chase card, the points earned are only worth cashback or equivalent travel credit.

 If you have a Chase Ink Business Preferred Card with a $95 annual fee, you could look to downgrade to a no-annual-fee Chase business card.
 However, you might want to think twice about that as the Ink Business Preferred is one of the best Ultimate Rewards earning cards and is a decent value for the annual fee.

-If you’re really looking to cut expenses, you can downgrade to the Ink Cash or the Ink Business Unlimited.
-Both cards are useful but like the Chase no-annual-fee personal cards, without a premium card linked to the account, points can only be redeemed for cashback.
+If you’re really looking to cut expenses, you can downgrade to Ink Cash or the Ink Business Unlimited.
+Both cards are useful, but like the Chase no-annual-fee personal cards, you can only redeem points for cash back without a premium card linked to the account.

 The Citi ThankYou points program is unique because there is no business card in the portfolio.
 Only personal cards can earn ThankYou points.
 Of those cards, only two of them allow you to transfer points to airline partners, the Citi Prestige and Citi Premier.